$C^{r}-$prevalence of stable ergodicity for a class of partially hyperbolic systems: Preliminaries

-Our interest in partially hyperbolic diffeomorphisms satisfying pinching conditions comes from the following theorem in \cite{PSW}. \begin{thm} Suppose that $f: X \to X$ is a $\theta-$ pinching $C^{r}$ partially hyperbolic system, then the local unstable and stable holonomy maps are uniformly $\theta-$Holder. \end{thm}
+The following result \cite[Theorem A]{PSW} relates the pinching condition in Definition \ref{def pin} with the regularity of $u,s$-holonomy maps. \begin{prop} If $f\in \cPH^1(X)$ is $\theta$-pinched for some $\theta \in (0,1)$, then the local unstable and stable holonomy maps are uniformly $\theta$-H\"older. \end{prop}